mtj0712/portfolio/README.md

-# portfolio
+# Portfolio
-My personal portfolio
+Hi, my name is Hyunjoon (Matthew) Jo.
+This is my personal portfolio.